bjcosta/landscaping/pond/README.md

 ## Biological filtration

 TODO
+* Waterfall filters (staic and moving bed)
+* Bog filters
+* Separate bio-filters
+* Aquaponic grow beds (a form of bog filter, often designed a little differenty)
+* Maintanence is an issue, consider design of flood/drain grow bed with open water cavity below, ideal to dislodge fish waste to prevent clogging
+  * Also ideal to have two separate bio filters, as cleaning will often cause one to stop functioning correctly for a while

 ## Solids Settling Filters

 Usually only considered for koi/fish ponds and is closely tied to the [Mechanical bottom filtration](#mechanical-bottom-filtration).
 Key aspects to consider:

 * Usually slow flow of water through these to permit separation of solids/liquids
-* Radial flow considered more effective than swirl for close density materials (fish waste + water)
+* Radial flow considered more effective than swirl for close density materials (fish waste and water)
 * Often seives used
 * Not post-pump, but often gravity fed pre-pump to reduce churning up fish waste even smaller
 * Cleaning process, and reuse on garden (TODO robobs aquaponics radial flow example)